 This type refers to individuals that can read words fluently, but are not making the necessary connections between the words on a page and the understanding of what the words are meaning.

 It’s important to note that all 10 of the above can fall under the umbrella of dyslexia in a reading assessment.
 This is because, according to Oxford Dictionary, the definition of dyslexia is:

 A general term for disorders that involve difficulty in learning to read or interpret words, letters, and other symbols, but that do not affect general intelligence.

 Whatever it is that is going on tends to translate into a decreased sense of self-confidence and self-esteem during the school years.
 So many peers around the individual seem to be able to read with ease and it is not understood why it isn’t the same for him/her.

 What Can We Do About a Struggle with Reading?

 So many reading programs out there focus on a one size fits all approach.
 However, just like that one size fits all hat will never fit every head, the one size fits all approach to reading will never match up with what every reader needs.
 This will be different for everyone because of this one very important factor: Each and every person is unique!
 With 1 in 5 individuals continuing to struggle with reading despite intervention, it’s time to consider a bigger picture!

-If you would like to learn more about any or all of these factors that can play a role into why an individual may struggle to read with ease and/or how to overcome them while still honoring an individual’s strengths, please check out my eBook Reading Made Easy.
+If you would like to learn more about any or all of these factors that can play a role into why an individual may struggle to read with ease and/or how to overcome them while still honoring an individual’s strengths, I invite you to check out my eBook Higher Level Reading.
 It was written specifically to support parents who are helping their reluctant reader with reading.